Ultimate Software: Plenty Of Growth And No Disaster

 Overall, margins for the year were 170 bps below levels of the prior year.
 The 5.3% GAAP operating margins are not likely to show a significant increase this year but are more likely to do so in 2018.

-The company does use a significant level of stock based comp.
+The company does use a significant level of stock-based comp.
 This is an old discussion for this company and for many others.
-It is what it is and I am surely not going to change it.
-Stock based comp for the company rose by 38% last year and wound up at 14.5% of revenues.
+It is what it is, and I am surely not going to change it.
+Stock-based comp for the company rose by 38% last year and wound up at 14.5% of revenues.
 It rose by 30% in Q4 and was 13.8% of revenues.
 The overall impact on reported earnings was significantly less because of the tax impact.
 Overall, the company reported non-GAAP EPS of $3.16.
 Of that amount, non-GAAP after-tax adjustments contributed $2.17/share.
 Last year, the company increased reported non-GAAP EPS by $.51.
 Non-GAAP adjustments contributed $.28 of the increase.
-I would be loath to suggest when those kinds of trends are likely to change - certainly there was nothing during the course of the conference call that might have suggested that any of the analysts were concerned about the level of stock-based compensation.
+I would be loath to suggest when those kinds of trends are likely to change - certainly, there was nothing during the course of the conference call that might have suggested that any of the analysts were concerned about the level of stock-based compensation.

 Valuation

 Ultimate shares have a price this morning of $199/share.
 At the end of the year, the company had 30.4 million shares outstanding, a 2% increase from a year earlier.
 That represents a market capitalization of about $6 billion.
 The company has less than $100 million of cash.
-The First Call revenue consensus which matches company guidance is for revenues of $969 million.
+The First Call revenue consensus, which matches company guidance, is for revenues of $969 million.
 So that is an EV/S of 6.2X-not a bargain, but not extended based on valuations of peer vendors with substantially comparable growth rates.

 The company is forecasting non-GAAP EPS this year of $3.97.
 That is a P/E of 50X, again, not a bargain but lower than the P/E of many other vendors is this space.
 I have no way of trying to figure out what the contribution of stock-based comp will be to this year's earnings other than to suggest it will not likely be lower than it was in 2016.

 The company's operating cash flow (CFFO) is typically greater than its reported non-GAAP earnings and that has been the case the past two years.
 But no one buying the shares is doing so because of its free cash flow yield.
-Unlike some peers, the company does not generate a great deal of deferred revenue and that which it does is typically the payment of one year service agreements in advance.
+Unlike some peers, the company does not generate a great deal of deferred revenue and that which it does is typically the payment of one-year service agreements in advance.

-Just for the record, Ultimate's CFFO was $160 million last year up about 12% compared to 2015.
-Free cash flow was $90 million and that provided a free cash flow yield of 1.5%.
-With capex likely to fall this year and with other operating metrics improving, free cash flow could reach $160-$180 million this year - still below what would be necessary to portray this as a cash flow story.
+Just for the record, Ultimate's CFFO was $160 million last year, up about 12% compared to 2015.
+Free cash flow was $90 million, and that provided a free cash flow yield of 1.5%.
+With capex likely to fall this year and with other operating metrics improving, free cash flow could reach $160-180 million this year - still below what would be necessary to portray this as a cash flow story.

 Is ULTI the ultimate bargain?
 It never has been and there is no reason to think it will be in the foreseeable future.
-Is the set up right?
+Is the setup right?
 I think it is as good as it is likely to get.
 The company has been on a roll.
 Regardless of the promotional qualities of the CEO, it is likely that the company had the kind of Q4 he spoke of, and he has been equally vocal since that time in extolling the strength of his business.
 The bear arguments do not stand up to close scrutiny.
 The likely catalyst will be the upcoming earnings report.
 I think that the risk/rewards are stacked in the favor of investors at this point.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.